 The Salesforce recycle bin is also not as big as you think (think of how powerful the data loader is, and how many records it allows you to delete at one time).
 To get the number of records you can store in your recycle bin, multiply the number of megabytes you have in storage by 25.
 If you have 5000 MB (5GB), you can store 125,000 records in your recycle bin.
 While this may sound like a lot, just realize that a rogue or incompetent admin can easily delete many more records than that using the data loader.

-If you’re like many companies, your CRM data is some of the most valuable data you hold.
+If you’re like many companies, your CRM data is some of the most valuable data you possess.
 Without it, your Salesforce cannot do its job.
-A long term Salesforce outage could end up costing your company millions of dollars.
-That’s why it’s a good idea to follow Salesforce.com’s recommendation and back up your Salesforce data.
+A long-term Salesforce outage could end up costing your company millions of dollars.
+That’s why it’s a good idea to follow Salesforce.com’s recommendation and seek third-party tools for your Salesforce backup.